MattMcCreadyTech/MattMcCreadyTech/README.md

 - 👋 Hi, I’m @MattMcCreadyTech
-- 👀 I’m interested in technology, gaming, photography, and anything art-related.
+- 👀 I’m interested in technology, gaming, photography, as well as any other things art-related.
 - 🌱 I’m currently pursuing a Bachelor of Science degree in Computer Science with a concentration on cyber security
 - 📫 How to reach me mattmccready@proton.me
 <!---